nightbot/docs/setup.md

 ### Sign in & Dashboard

 To begin start by heading to the [Nightbot Homepage](https://beta.nightbot.tv/) and sign in using the service you intend to use Nightbot with.
-Upon granting access you will directed to the Nightbot Control Panel.
+Upon granting access you are directed to the Nightbot Control Panel.

 The Nightbot Control Panel is the central hub to controlling Nightbot.
 The Dashboard is a useful area to display stats such as chat activity, command usage, and spam filters in realtime.
 Using the navigation bar on the left you can edit a specific area of Nightbot.